GoldOne/See-pei-pei/Lab/README.md

 Note: Do not define constant files’ names inside the source code.
-You can use command bcheck on banshee to check if there is any memory leak by bcheck ass1 student_filename subject_filename lab_filename enrolment_filename In the following testing example, red data denote input data from keyboard.
+You can use command bcheck on banshee to check if there is any memory leak by bcheck ass1 student_filename subject_filename lab_filename enrolment_filename In the following testing example, data in bold denote input data from keyboard.

 $ ./ass1 students.txt subjects.txt labs.txt enrolments.txt
 Load students' records......